TechSmith ®

 Camtasia: a tiered approach

-If you’re curious about Camtasia, there is a free trial to get you started and exploring.
+If you’re curious about Camtasia, there is a free version to get you started or you can explore available plans for access to more features.

 Clipchamp: free vs. paid